peter88213/novelyst_rich_editor/docs/usage.md

 *Be sure not to nest markup by accident.*

+#### A note about formatting text

+It is assumed that very few types of text markup are needed for a novel text:

+- *Emphasized* (shown as italics).
+- *Strongly emphasized' (shown as bold).
+- *Citation* (paragraph visually distinguished from body text).

+When exporting to ODT format, *novelyst* replaces these formattings as follows:

+- Italic text is formatted as *Emphasized*.
+- Bold text is formatted as *Strong emphasized*.
+- Paragraphs starting with `> ` are formatted as *Quote*.

 ### Undo/Redo

 - **Ctrl-Z** undoes the last editing.
 Multiple undo is possible.